Its UTampa Time!

 In addition to scholarships, UT Tampa students can apply for:

-- Federal Student Aid (FAFSA) – Pell Grants, Stafford Loans, Work-Study
+Federal Student Aid (FAFSA) – Pell Grants, Stafford Loans, Work-Study

-- State Aid – Florida Resident Access Grant (FRAG), Bright Futures Scholarship
+State Aid – Florida Resident Access Grant (FRAG), Bright Futures Scholarship

-- Institutional Grants – Based on financial need and academic performance
+Institutional Grants – Based on financial need and academic performance

 The University of Tampa's financial aid office offers personalized guidance to ensure students maximize available options.
 Moreover, students can choose to work part-time at the university itself.

-The University of Tampa campus features 12 modern residence halls that accommodate over 65% of full-time undergraduates.
+The University of Tampa (UT) campus features 12 modern residence halls that accommodate over 65% of full-time undergraduates.
 Options include:

-- Traditional double rooms
+Traditional double rooms

-- Apartment-style housing for upperclassmen
+Apartment-style housing for upperclassmen

 All housing options are equipped with high-speed internet, furnished rooms, and proximity to classrooms and dining halls.
 Living on campus not only enhances convenience but also fosters a sense of community among students at UT Tampa.

-After a year or two on campus, or if you're a returning graduate, many students select to live off-campus due to increased independence, flexibility, and usually, a slightly cheaper rent.
-Whether you're looking for a small studio or you’re sharing an apartment with friends, you can typically find a range of student-friendly accommodation in the surrounding neighborhoods.
+After a year or two on campus, or if you're a returning graduate, many students select to live off-campus in Florida due to increased independence, flexibility, and usually, a slightly cheaper rent.
+Whether you're looking for a small studio or you’re sharing an apartment with friends, you can typically find a range of student-friendly apartments in the surrounding neighborhoods.
 If you plan to search for off-campus housing, be sure to start your search early and consider factors such as safety, commute time, and monthly costs (rent + utilities).
 From the list of options with all of these considerations checked off, it is easier to find housing in your new community that best fits your lifestyle, pocketbook, and academics, with options like.

 1. College Town @ USF: This property is located at a sweet spot and has an Olympic-style pool, dog park, a basketball court, and much more.